-- A. Tents, recreational vehicles and other Camping Units may be occupied on a private lot other than an approved Campground, on an overnight basis, for a period not to exceed forty-five days per calendar year. - B. No more than two Recreational Vehicles shall be parked on any private lot at the same time. - C. All Camping Units located on private lots shall be located on the side and rear yards of the property. - D. Placement of Camping Units on private lots shall be in accordance with the setbacks required for buildings in the respective zone of the property. - E. All Recreational Vehicles in use shall have self-contained sanitation or be connected to adequate sanitation facilities and all other camping units must have access to adequate sanitation.
+- A. Tents, recreational vehicles and other Camping Units may be occupied on a private lot other than an approved Campground, on an overnight basis, for a period not to exceed forty-five days per calendar year. - B. All Camping Units located on private lots shall be located on the side and rear yards of the property. - C. Placement of Camping Units on private lots shall be in accordance with the setbacks required for buildings in the respective zone of the property. - D. All Recreational Vehicles in use shall have self-contained sanitation or be connected to adequate sanitation facilities and all other camping units must have access to adequate sanitation.